louismullie/temp-data/markdown_final/cce1ca30-cb0f-4ca6-bfdd-703b2e3416e8.md

 ### Evaluating the next generation of RSV intervention strategies: A mathematical modelling study and cost-effectiveness analysis [^113rA98B].
 BMC Medicine (2020).
 Low credibility.

-We tracked the number of infants protected by long-acting monoclonal antibodies, V M, who remain protected after birth for an average of 1/ω mab = 250 days, after which they return to S 0 (Additional file 1: Section 4).
+We tracked the number of infants protected by long-acting monoclonal antibodies, Vₘ, who remain protected after birth for an average of [1/ω_mab] = 250 days, after which they return to S₀ (Additional file 1: Section 4).
 However, we relaxed this assumption in an uncertainty analysis.

 We evaluated three seasonal programmes that administer a single dose of long-acting monoclonal antibodies at birth: